-THEA Foundation Scholarship: In recognition and support of the arts in Arkansas, Ouachita provides a \$14,000 (\$1,750/semester) scholarship for the first place winners in the THEA Foundation Visual and Performing Arts competition.
+THEA Foundation Scholarship: In recognition and support of the arts in Arkansas, Quachita provides a \$14,000 (\$1,750/semester) scholarship for the first place winners in the THEA Foundation Visual and Performing Arts competition.
 A \$4,000 (\$500/semester) scholarship is available for students who place second through tenth in the competition.
 Each of these awards is renewable for up to eight semesters.

-Tiger Network Scholarship: The Tiger Network Leadership Award Program is a special project of Ouachita Alumni designed to reward and encourage growth in excellent student leaders choosing to attend Ouachita.
+Tiger Network Leadership Award: The Tiger Network Leadership Award Program is a special project of the Ouachita Alumni Relations Office designed to reward and encourage growth in excellent student leaders choosing to attend Ouachita.
 Award recipients will participate in leadership activities including service opportunities, seminars and networking events with university administration, community leaders and campus student leaders.
-In addition, recipients will receive their first year's books paid.
+In addition, recipients will receive a \$1,000 scholarship.

-To be considered for the award, applicants must meet Ouachita's minimum requirements for unconditional admission: 2.5/4.0 high school GPA and scores of ACT 20/SAT 950.
+To be considered for the award, applicants must meet Ouachita's minimum requirements for unconditional admission: 2.75/4.0 high school GPA and scores of ACT 20/SAT 810.
 The number of awards presented each year varies based on funds available.
 Awards are funded in part by the Ouachita license plate program.
 All applicants must be nominated by a Ouachita graduate or former student.
 Applicants can submit up to two alumni recommendations; alumni/former students can submit recommendations for up to four applicants.
 An alumnus cannot recommend an immediate family member (child or sibling).